Buttigieg says he would vote to impeach Trump

 Breaking News Emails

-At a Hardball town hall in Fresno, California, with Chris Matthews, Buttigieg was pressed on whether he supports House Speaker Nancy Pelosi's take-it-slow approach to considering impeachment proceedings, which has irked many liberal Democrats but that party leaders believe is politically prudent.
+At the "Hardball" town hall in Fresno, California, host Chris Matthews pressed Buttigieg on whether he supports House Speaker Nancy Pelosi's take-it-slow approach to considering impeachment proceedings, which has irked many liberal Democrats but that party leaders believe is politically prudent.

 Buttigieg has generally supported a cautious approach by Democrats in the past while saying that since he's not in the House, it would be improper for him to tell Congress what to do.